prasetioad/Telegram-Clone-BackEnd/README.md

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->

-This is the API of the Telegram application created using React Js, Express Js, Sequelize and a realtime database named Socket.io
+This is the API of the Telegram application created using React Js, Express Js, Sequelize and a realtime database named Socket.io.
+Here, you can chat with other person who use this aplication.
+This application also have notification features to notif you when message comes in.

 ## Built with